 This is a bitmap image file format.
 It provides no compression at all.
 This is a format created and used mostly in image processing.

 You see, file size and processing power are interchangeable commodities.
-If you compress a file more, it weights less but you need to spend more processing power to encode and decode it.
+If you compress a file more, it weighs less, but you need to spend more processing power to encode and decode it.

 BMP files are represented plainly, thus require very little processing power to display or edit the image, but the size of the file is significantly bigger than compressed formats (including PNG).

-There are almost no cases, where transfering bitmap images over the net is beneficial, because of the bandwidth limitations.
+There are almost no cases where transferring bitmap images over the net is beneficial because of the bandwidth limitations.
 If you’re not doing anything specific, you shouldn’t use BMP images on your website.
 Unfortunately, I was able to find BMP images used all over the web.